 - Your Profile Matches Someone Else’s – Remember, identification problems can also happen due to inaccurate information on your credit report.
-This occurs a lot with family members who share a similar name or Social Insurance Number.
+This occurs a lot to people with common names and family members who share a similar name or Social Insurance Number.

 Order By Mail

 To request your credit report by post, you’ll have to submit a completed Canadian Credit Report Request Form.
 With it, you need to include 2 photocopies of valid government ID (one must have a photo), along with a document that proves your current address.
 You can then mail the forms to Equifax Canada and wait for the validation of your identity.
 While providing your SIN is optional, it can help simplify the process and speed things along.